joshwright10/NexthinkPSUtils/docs/functions/Get-NxtCategoryUsageInScores.md

 ### -CategoryName
 Specifies the name of the category to search for.
 This must be the name of the category without any tags appended to it.
+For example "Hardware type/Laptop" would not return any results.

 ```yaml
 Type: System.String